 Hours of Service Violations

-Driver fatigue and drowsiness are some of the most common causes of 18-wheeler accidents.
-This is due to the fact that truckers often experience pressure to meet strict deadlines.
-Hence, when accidents are caused by a driver’s tiredness they are often the result of hours of service violation.
+Driver fatigue and drowsiness are the most common causes of 18-wheeler accidents.
+This is because truckers often experience pressure to meet strict deadlines.
+Hence, when a driver’s tiredness causes accidents, they are often the result of hours of service violation.

-Because of the serious danger associated with hours of service violations the Federal Motor Carrier Safety Administration (FMCSA) has set rules that govern the number of hours they may drive in an attempt to improve road safety for everyone on the road.
+Because of the serious danger associated with hours of service violations, the Federal Motor Carrier Safety Administration (FMCSA) has set rules that govern the number of hours they may drive to improve road safety for everyone on the road.
 Some of the more important provisions for those operating property-carrying commercial trucks include:

 - Drivers may work for a maximum of 11 consecutive hours.

-- Drivers can only drive 11 consecutive hours after 10 consecutive hours off duty.
+- Drivers can only drive 11 consecutive hours after ten consecutive hours off duty.

 - Drivers may only operate their vehicles if it has been eight hours or less since their last break of at least 30 minutes.